China Takes 88 Million Trips During Midautumn Festival

-ON HOLIDAY–After a very quiet August in China with subdued consumer spending, September is seeing a stronger start to the holiday season.
+SHANGHAI–After a very quiet August with subdued consumer spending, China’s holiday season is off to a stronger start.

 China’s Ministry of Culture and Tourism announced that over the three days of the Midautumn Festival–Sep.
 19 to 21,–88,159,399 domestic trips were taken, equivalent to 87.2 percent of 2019 levels.
 Associated spending during those days was 37.15 trillion renminbi, or 78.6 percent of 2019 spending.